 PostgreSQL is fast

-It has been carefully optimized over the years to handle high-load applications.
-If you need even more performance, you can install additional software that makes PostgreSQL even faster.
+Over the years, it has been optimized to handle high-load applications.
+For even more speed, you can install extra software to make PostgreSQL faster.

-These are just a few reasons why PostgreSQL is often the best choice for Python applications.
-If you’re looking for a robust, reliable, and fast database, PostgreSQL is a great option.
+Here are a few reasons why PostgreSQL is often the best choice for Python applications.
+If you’re seeking a reliable, fast, and dependable database, PostgreSQL is an excellent option.

 What Other Databases Are Popular for Python?